-Adding a load and observing the change in the voltage is the most common way to find the output resistance, and is a method you should try to remember.
+Adding a load and observing the change in the voltage is the most common way to find the output resistance, and is the method you should try to remember.
 In contrast, don't remember the next method, it will rarely work well.
-I only ask you to use it because it is a quick-anddirty way to see that the Thévenin resistance (R{th}) also changes a little as you turn the pot.
+I only ask you to use it because it is a quick-and-dirty way to see that the Thévenin resistance (R{th}) also changes a little as you turn the pot.

 Turn off the output of the power supply by hitting the "Output On/Off" button.
-Pull the "Connect Resistor" jumper and replace your voltmeter with and ohmmeter (you probably just have to turn a switch or change the multimeter setting to read ohms (Ω) .
-Record the ohmmeter as another measurement of R{th}.
+Replace R (the $10k\Omega$ resistor between the yellow lead and ground) with and ohmmeter.
+Record the as another measurement of R{Th} .
 Compare this to what you got before.